 Within seven weeks, twelve students from different technological branches take part in resolving the complex technological task of developing an autonomous drone swarm that will work as a surveillance system.
 This system’s main functionalities are to observe, orient, detect, and act upon an intruder.

 During the operation, the system shall detect - which indicates distinguishing the object from background, recognize the object, identify the object, and then decide its course of action based on observations alone.

 In the summer of 2019, LocalHawk will be used as a sensor at a surveillance system created to survey a security critical area, developed by the engineers at KONGSBERG.
 Localhawk is one of multiple sensor systems that will provide the surveillance system with data.
 All the data from the different sensors will be processed with sensor fusion to provide situational awareness.

-The students will experience how it is to work as an engineer in KONGSBERG, and the project is run like a "real" project, with its own project manager and system architects.
-As a member of the team you will develop both your technical skills and your ability to cooperate and make plans in order to finalize a product by a given deadline.
+The students will experience how it is to work as an engineer in KONGSBERG.
+This project is integrated with other on-going projects at KDA DM, while having its own project manager and system architects.
+As a member of the team you will develop both technical skills and ability to cooperate and make plans in order to finalize a product by a given deadline.

 Autonomy and sensor fusion

 The drone swarm shall be able to observe, orient, detect and act upon an intruder.
 And further provide the operator with a live video stream to gain additional situational awareness.
 The drones shall be able to track moving intruders and avoid objects in its way.
 This involves developing autonomous software, sensors, object detection algorithms, power design and route planning.